Kings of Leon’s album falls short of expectations

 The album is more hit than miss, but does not live up to the Kings’ lofty expectations.
 Followill claims he “pretty much checked out” while making this album, but is heard rejoicing “I can feel it coming back again” on the fittingly titled track “Coming Back Again.”
 After hearing some of the songs off of this album, I would have no issue if he were to “check out” of his next album.

 Jack Tuthill is a senior journalism student with a professional writing minor from Thief River Falls, Minnesota.
 Jack plans to write for a newspaper after graduating in May.
-Jack loves music, film, books, sports, travel and his cat.
+Jack loves music, film, books, sports, travel, his cat and his fiancee Alicia.